ekg/ekg.github.com/_posts/2019-07-09-Graphical-pangenomics.md

 In minigraph based graphs, we don't have any small variation.
 This simplifies things and allows us to use legacy algorithms (sequence to sequence chaining and mapping) in the graph, but our results show that this will come at a cost in terms of accuracy for alignment to variants excluded from the graph.
-This also means that working with small variation in the context of minigraph references will require generalizations of VCF, and will retain all of the complexity and related to that format.
+This also means that working with small variation in the context of minigraph references will require generalizations of VCF, and will retain all of the complexity related to that format.
 The effect of this will be to shift the difficulty of genotyping from alignment (as in graph genomes) back to variant calling (as in linear genomes).

 The coordinate model that Heng proposes will provide a stable hierarchy, but only if the graph was constructed in the same way, by the same algorithm, or if the graph is a strict extension of a previous graph.
 Changes to the base reference will make the graphs incompatible.
-A perfectly stable hierarchy of coordinates that exactly corresponds to graph structure is untenable in the long term.
-For these and other reasons, I do not believe that we should embed the coordinate system we use in the structure of the graph.
+Because of this inflexibility, I do not believe that we should embed the coordinate system we use in the structure of the graph.
 Rather the two should be independent, allowing diverse graph structures to be built and used as needed during research even as we maintain a common coordinate space.
 All that is needed to provide coordinates (in variation graph terms) is a set of paths that mostly cover the graph.
 And that suggests how these models can work together.
 With minigraph, we can build a base rGFA that provides a covering coordinate space for the graph.
-Then, embedding these coordinate spaces as paths in our graph, we can decorate the graph as we please, with whatever variation and genomes are useful for our analysis.
+Then, embedding these coordinate spaces as paths in our graph, we can decorate, extend, or rebuild the graph as we please, with whatever variation and genomes are useful for our analysis.
 This is all easy, because we're already reading and writing the same format (GFA), although this exchange may not always be bidirectional due to algorithm limitations.

 To make all this concrete, I leave you with two versions of the GRCh38 ALTs for DRB1-3123 in HLA.